 4. Reduced development and maintenance costs

-Low-code reduces strain on IT departments and lowers the overall costs of the software development life-cycle.
+Low-code for healthcare reduces strain on IT departments and lowers the overall costs of the software development life-cycle.
 About 84% of organizations that have implemented low-code did so precisely to cut their expenses.

 These solutions allow you to deploy a minimum viable product or a working prototype quickly, efficiently, and with minimal coding.
 Doing so gives you more time to validate your idea and secure potential investment.